 Recoupling - The Islanders are often asked to re-choose who they want to be in a couple with.
 Often causes mega drama.

-A term used a painful amount by contestants to describe the action of focusing solely on one romantic partner.
+To put your eggs in one basket - A term used a painful amount by contestants to describe the action of focusing solely on one romantic partner.
 ‘Cause who wants to do that, really?

 Dom – A guy who pied a girl for a girl who then pied him.